In my early blogging days, I scoured the web for good resources specific to food photography.

 When you only have light coming in from one direction, you can get strong shadows on the opposite side of your subject.
 These shadows can add drama and artistic interest to a photo, but until you get the hang of the basics, I recommend “bouncing” the light to “fill” the shadows and maximize the light on whatever you’re shooting.

 This simply means using a reflective surface to cast the light back onto your subject – I use a piece of white foam core board (or reflectors like these) leaned up against the low table I shoot on, but if leaning doesn’t work you can use clamps like these to keep the reflectors in place.

-5. Lastly, never ever ever ever ever use the camera’s flash aimed at your subject.
-Just don’t.
-It makes awful highlights, terrible shadows.
-The results will be tragic.
-You can aim an external flash off a reflector or a white wall to bounce it for a softer light with reasonable success, but I won’t get any deeper into that because it’s not a method I use.
+Instead, you can try aiming an external flash off a reflector or a white wall to bounce it for a softer light with reasonable success.
+But I won’t get any deeper into that because it’s not a method I use.

 Last Updated on March 28, 2014 by Jennifer Pallian BSc, RD